-22IT029 DIGITAL MARKETING
+22CS029 DIGITAL MARKETING

-- Understand the overview of Digital Marketing.
-Examine the role and importance of digital marketing in the business environment. - ☐ Determine the focuses on digital marketing and its measure
+- Understand the overview of Digital Marketing. - Examine the role and importance of digital marketing in the business environment. - Determine the focuses on digital marketing and its measure

-- PO1.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - PO3.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO5.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - PSO1.
-Design and develop cost effective, secure, reliable IT, network and web based solutions with professional expertise in the domains including banking and healthcare and communications. - PSO2.
-Identify and analyze large and heterogeneous data by applying suitable machine and deep learning algorithms and analytical tools to enable information retrieval and decision making in scientific and business applications.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO5.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+PSO1.
+Apply suitable algorithmic thinking and data management practices to design, develop, and evaluate effective solutions for real-life and research problems.

+PSO2.
+Design and develop cost-effective solutions based on cutting-edge hardware and software tools and techniques to meet the global requirements.

 - 1. Identify some of the latest digital marketing trends and skills sets needed for today's Marketer. - 2.
-Compare the strengths and limitations of search engine optimisation. - 3.
+Compare the strengths and limitations of search engine optimization. - 3.
 Apply the suitable techniques for E-Mail Marketing. - 4.
 Discover the hottest techniques to help to successfully plan, predict, and manage your digital Marketing campaigns. - 5.
 Evaluate the importance of your digital marketing assets, which ones actually matter the most to your business.